 We know that the application process for senior school varies quite widely and we welcome you contacting us at any time in your son’s primary school career to ask questions about Abingdon’s procedures.
-However, in order to assist, we have listed below the chief aspects of the First Year entry procedure as well as the key dates for First Year entry in 2015.
+However, in order to assist, we have listed below the chief aspects of the First Year entry procedure as well as the key dates for First Year entry in 2015 and 2016.

 - Entrance test procedure